nbassett-MSFT/microsoft-365-docs/microsoft-365/security/intelligence/virus-initiative-criteria.md

 ## Become a member

 > [!NOTE]
-> The MVI Program is not currently accepting new applications for membership.
-Please contact MVI@microsoft.com for more information.
+> The MVI program is not currently accempting new members, but will resume in June 2023.
+If you have submitted an application, you do not need to re-submit.

 You can request membership if you're a representative for an organization that develops and produces antimalware or antivirus technology.